MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/re2-library.md

 ---
 # RE2 library

 This article provides an overview of regular expression syntax supported by Kusto Query Language (KQL).
-KQL supports a combination of regular expression syntax forms, including RE2, PCRE, PERL, and VIM.
+The syntax incorporates elements from RE2, PCRE, PERL, and VIM.

 Regular expressions are a notation used to describe sets of character strings.
 When a particular string is in the set described by a regular expression, we say that the regular expression matches the string.